e-gov/TARA-Doku/TechnicalSpecification.md

 3 The authentication method selection screen is displayed to the user.
 Here, the user can:

-- choose authentication by Mobiil-ID (step 4)
+- choose authentication by Mobile-ID (step 4)
 -	choose authentication by ID card (step 5)
 -	choose cross-border (eIDAS-Node) authentication (step 6)
   - incl. the country the eID of which they use (select the correct ‘flag’)
--	choose authentication by smart ID (step 8)
+-	choose authentication by smart ID (step 7)
 -	return to the client application.

-4 Mobiil-ID authentication
+4 Mobile-ID authentication

 - the user enters their mobile phone number and personal identification code
 -	a verification code is displayed on the user’s mobile device
 -	waiting for confirmation
--	in the case of successful authentication, moving on to step 9; in the case of an error, to step 10.
+-	in case of a successful authentication, move to step 8; in case of an error, to step 9.

 5 ID card authentication

 -	first, information about the authentication certificate is displayed to the user
 -	the user confirms selection of the certificate
 -	the user enters PIN1
--	in the case of successful authentication, moving on to step 9; in the case of an error, to step 10.
+-	in case of a successful authentication, move to step 8; in case of an error, to step 9.

 6 Cross-border (eIDAS-) authentication

 - the user selects the target country
 - the user is redirected to the authentication service of the foreign country through the eIDAS infrastructure
 - the user authenticates themselves by using the means of authentication of the foreign country
--	in the case of successful authentication (and if the level of the means of authentication of the foreign country is sufficient), moving on to step 9
+- in case of a successful authentication (and if the level of the means of authentication of the foreign country is sufficient), move to step 8
--	in the case of an error, to step 10.
+- in case of an error, move to step 9.

+NB!
+For eIDAS authentication, it is possible to choose the target country in the interfaced client and specify it in the authentication request.
+This will allow the user to skip TARA user interface and be directed to the specified country's authentication service.
+If the authentication was successful and the means of authentication has a sufficient level of assurance, move to step 8.

-8 Smart-ID authentication
+7 Smart-ID authentication

 -	the user enters an Estonian personal identification code
 -	a verification code is displayed on the user’s mobile device
 -	waiting for confirmation
--	in the case of successful authentication, moving on to step 9; in the case of an error, to step 10.
+-	in case of a successful authentication, move to step 8; in case of an error, to step 9.

-9 Authenticated user
+8 Authenticated user

 -	is redirected back to the client application
 -	the client application requests the identity token from the TARA server
 -	the _identity token_ is a signed certificate confirming successful authentication
 -	the identity token includes the user’s data (attributes) which were identified in the course of authentication
--	the client application notifies the user of successful log in in an appropriate manner.
+-	the client application notifies the user of successful login in an appropriate manner.

-10 From the error message screen:
+9 From the error message screen:

 -	the user can return to the selection of the authentication method
 -	and try again, by using a different authentication method, if desired
 -	or terminate the authentication process and return to the client application.

-11 The user can also:
+10 The user can also:

 - obtain further information about the service of TARA.